sombriks/enterprise-kotlin-handbook/samples/README.md

 The README file will often explain:

-- dependencies
+- Dependencies
-- how to build/compile
+- How to build/compile
-- how to execute
+- How to execute/test
-- present a small noteworthy list of interesting trivia
+- Present a small noteworthy list of interesting trivia
+- Sometimes there are [exercises to perform][0055]

 ## What is the proper order to study those projects